Do you want to improve your WordPress search with SearchWP?

 How to Install and Set Up SearchWP

 Every section has an ‘Attribute Relevance’ slider that changes how your site’s search engine values and ranks that content.
-For example, if you want the post title to carry more weight than the post content, then you can drag to adjust the sliders accordingly.

 Inside this section, click the ‘+’ icon to open the widget block menu.

 In the popup that appears, type in ‘Search.’